gradybknight/rowing-plan/Rowing_plan_prompt.md

 ## Goals (in ranked order)

 - Build speed on the water in a single scull, targeting fall 2026 head races
 - Increase strength using the tonal weight system.
-This should focus on rowing specific strength but also include "vanity" lifts as the athlete would like to increase chest and shoulder size
+This should focus on rowing specific strength but also include "vanity" lifts.

 ## Plan constraints